leonbattista/arkiwidjango/scripts.md

      python -m arkiwidjango.scripts.importDBPedia_2_def

-(this allows for loading the script as package, which permits to use relative import in the script)
+(this runs the script as a package, which permits to use relative import in the script)